curityio/netid-authenticator/README.md

 Build the plugin by issuing the command `mvn package`.
 This will produce a JAR file in the `target` directory, which can be installed.

+Note that to build the plugin manually you will need access to Secmaker's wsdl under `https://showroom.secmaker.com/nias/ServiceServer.asmx?WSDL`.

 ## Installing the Plugin

 ### Installing from Release Package